vexide/website/src/content/blog/serial-deep-dive.md

 ### CDC2 Packets

 CDC2 packets make up the vast majority of packet types.
-The biggest differences between CDC2 packets and CDC packets are that CDC2 packets include extended IDs and CRC16 checksums.
+The biggest differences between CDC2 packets and CDC packets are that CDC2 packets include extended IDs and [CRC16](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) checksums.

-Device bound CDC2 packets contain the device bound packet header, a one byte ID which is the same for most CDC2 packets, a one byte 'extended' ID unique to each CDC2 packet type, a `VarU16` with the size of the payload, the payload bytes, and a CRC16 checksum of the entire packet.
+Device bound CDC2 packets contain:
+* the device bound packet header
+* a one byte ID which is the same for most CDC2 packets
+* a one byte 'extended' ID unique to each CDC2 packet type
+* a `VarU16` with the size of the payload, the payload bytes
+* a CRC16 checksum of the entire packet.

 One simple CDC2 packet type is [`WriteKeyValuePacket`](https://docs.rs/vex-v5-serial/latest/vex_v5_serial/packets/kv/type.WriteKeyValuePacket.html).
 Its payload stores two strings, one for the key and the other for the value.
 This packet would look like this encoded:

 ![WriteKeyValuePacket Structure](/blog/write_kv.png)